longturn/freeciv21/docs/General/Manuals/client-manual.rst

     required for Airlifting), you use this menu to tell the unit to transport to a city with the Airlift capability.
 A dialog box will pop up asking what city you want to Airlift to.

-.. tip:: Depending on the set up of the rules, a player could use the :guilabel:`Select` menu to select many units of a similar type and then use this menu item to Airlift a great number of units all in one move very quickly.
+.. tip:: Depending on the game rules, a player could use the :guilabel:`Select` menu to select many units of a similar type and then use this menu item to Airlift a great number of units all in one move very quickly.

 Autoexplore
     Ask the unit to automatically open up the unknown (the area of the map that is black and has not been